hackclub/hackclub/workshops/weather_app/README.md

 Replace the key with your API key present in the profile section.

 Now we will add a function to take the input city when pressed enter.
-Also in the same loop we will add the function to display the date and time of the user at that particular time using `moment.js`.
+Also in the same loop, we will add the function to display the date and time of the user at that particular time using `moment.js`.

 The format of date and time is: